Regional Election Observation for East and the Horn of Africa

 About this course

-Regional election observation creates a platform for shared learning, coordinated democratic support, and stronger public understanding of electoral processes across borders.
-It builds on local knowledge while strengthening regional solidarity and standards.
+Regional election observation creates a platform for shared learning, comparative electoral knowledge, peer support and coordinated observation across countries.
+It builds on local expertise while strengthening regional standards, solidarity, accountability and context-sensitive observation practice.

 Learning objectives